 Register now and benefit from our modified cancellation conditions.
 For all events planned in 2020, the processing fee for cancellations of participant tickets will be waived from 01.04.2020.
 Up to 14 days before the event you have the opportunity to change your mind free of charge and cancel your participation on site.

 The SZ-Wirtschaftsgipfel traditionally takes place in the Hotel Adlon in Berlin, directly at the Brandenburg Gate.
-This year, we will not only offer an evening event in another location, but will also bring the entire conference to the web as a digital event.
+This year, we will produce the congress live on site, and you will have the opportunity to participate interactively and virtually.

-In the free basic version, our guests can follow all content live in the stream as before.
+In the free basic version you can follow the program of the Adlon Stage live in the stream as before.

-In addition, your registration includes six months' access (or three months' access for digital participation) to all digital contents of the Süddeutsche Zeitung (SZ Plus) from the date of the event.
+In addition, your registration includes trhee months' access to all digital contents of the Süddeutsche Zeitung (SZ Plus) from the date of the event.
 This access is included in the purchase price, ends automatically and can be used on up to five devices.

 80 speakers, 30 large and small panels, keynotes, debates, cross-examinations, etc. – 35 hours program!